Great to have you, Rush Limboy and the Excellence in Broadcasting Network running America.

 You're an obstacle.

-And they expect you to come around because they expect especially that you're gonna forget things, that other issues are gonna come along and make you forget this.
+And they expect you to come around because they expect, especially, that you're going to forget things, that other issues are going to come along and make you forget this.

 And in normal circumstances, that has happened.